Christchurch Geology Quick Facts

 The Frontiers Abroad program offers students a unique opportunity in New Zealand.
 The program begins with a five-week field component around the North Island and South Island in which students study the country's geology history, active volcanoes, and active plate boundaries, among other subjects.
 Following the field camp, students enroll full-time at the University of Canterbury and take their courses with Kiwi students.

 Before classes begin at the university, students take part in a five week long field component that visits both the South and North Islands.
 This field component is divided into several modules that will help students decipher the geologic evolution of New Zealand.
 In addition to field work, students will prepare maps and receive on-site lectures from program staff.
 Once the university semester begins, students continue with research they initiated during the field camp.
 The field and research components combined are worth 1.0 Pomona credit.

 Students then choose two courses in geology from the University of Canterbury.
 In addition, Pomona requires students to take a humanities or social science course with New Zealand content, for a total of three university courses.
 Each university course is worth 1.0 Pomona credit.

 During the field component, students mostly camp.
 During the semester, students are placed in university housing close to campus.

 Number of Students

-9.0 GPA.
-An introductory Geology course from the 20 series and two Geology courses at the 100-level or above are required.
 Preference will be given to Geology majors.
 At least one letter of recommendation must come from a Geology professor.
-Students should have an advising session with one of the faculty liaisons.
+STudents should meet with on of the faculty liaisons.